 Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization ("Adjusted EBITDA") is defined as operating income excluding: (1) stock-based compensation expense; (2) depreciation; and (3) acquisition-related items consisting of amortization of intangible assets and impairments of goodwill and intangible assets, if applicable.
 We believe this measure is useful for analysts and investors as this measure allows a more meaningful comparison between our performance and that of our competitors.
 The above items are excluded from our Adjusted EBITDA measure because these items are non-cash in nature.
 Adjusted EBITDA has certain limitations because it excludes the impact of these expenses.

-The following table reconciles net earnings (loss) attributable to ANGI Homeservices Inc. shareholders to operating income (loss) to consolidated and combined Adjusted EBITDA:
+The following table reconciles net (loss) earnings attributable to ANGI Homeservices Inc. shareholders to operating (loss) income to consolidated Adjusted EBITDA: